Prince-hue/test-deploy/README.txt

 How to do a git push within vscode
 ------------------------------------------------------
-#first create a repository in github
 #within the terminal, type the following commands
 git init
 git add .
+git commit -m "Initial commit"
+#If you haven't already, create a new repository on GitHub
+#(or any other Git hosting service).
+#Do not initialize it with a README or any other files.
-git commit -am "comment goes here" git remote add origin url_to_repository_goes_here git push origin master
+git remote add origin https://github.com/Prince-hue/test-deploy.git git push -u origin main
-#master is the main branch

 #to change branches
 git checkout -b name_of_branch
 #check to see if any changes have been made